betaflight/betaflight.com/docs/wiki/boards/legacy/SPRACINGF3EVO.md

 - MicroSD-Card socket for black box flight log recorder - optimize your tuning and see the results of your setup without guesswork.
 - Race transponder built in - just turn up at a race and have your lap times recorded.
 - Features the latest Accelerometer, Gyro and Mag/Compass and Baro/Altitude sensor technology.
-- Wire up using using pin headers for all major connections for excellent crash-durability.
+- Wire up using pin headers for all major connections for excellent crash-durability.
 Use either right-angled or straight pin-headers.
 - No compromise I/O. Use all the features all the time; e.g. Connect your USB + OSD + SmartPort + SBus + GPS + LED Strip + Battery Monitoring + 8 motors - all at the same time!
 (Sonar will be supported in CF 1.14)
 - 8 PWM output lines for ESCs and Servos.
 Arranged for easy wiring on standard pin headers.
 - Supports direct connection of SBus, SumH, SumD, Spektrum1024/2048, XBus receivers.
 No external inverters required (built-in).